HyoungsungKim/ECC-PoW-project/README.md

 #### Issues

 - What is the number of optimal goroutines?
-  - Why It is important?
+  - Why is it important?
     - Because, It there are too many goroutine, Overhead is happened.
     - It takes a time in `wg.Wait()`
     - Too many goroutine is slower because of scheduling